-While 2020 may be shaping up to be one of the strangest years of our lifetimes, one thing stays the same: Our love of camping.
+While currently we're living one of the strangest periods of our lifetimes, one thing stays the same: our love of camping!
 It’s all about the staycation this summer and, with more people looking to spend time outdoors, campsites are filling up fast.

 Unsurprisingly, it’s the hot spots like Cornwall, Dorset and the Lake District that are seeing the most summer bookings, as people flock to some of the UK’s most spectacular locations.
 But, with more of a need than ever to find space and seclusion this summer, there are also plenty of camping options that are great for spreading out and peace of mind.